vapor-ware/kubetest/README.md

 pod or deployment and inspect the aftermath).

 **Features:**
-* Simple API for interacting with your cluster.
+* Simple API for common cluster interactions.
 * Uses the Kubernetes Python client as the backend, so more complex custom actions are possible.
 * Load Kubernetes manifest YAMLs into their Kubernetes models.